Whether you’re missing one tooth or a full arch of teeth, we have permanent replacement options to meet every need.

 Over the next 3-6 months, the implant will permanently attach to the jaw bone, creating a strong, stable point to which an implant restoration can be attached in order to replace your missing tooth.

-As you heal and recover from your procedure, the team at North Billerica Smiles will schedule multiple follow-ups to begin crafting a natural-looking, durable dental implant restoration.
+As you heal and recover from your procedure, the team at North Billerica Smiles will schedule multiple follow-ups in Billerica to begin crafting a natural-looking, durable dental implant restoration.
 Once you’re fully healed, your restoration will be attached to your implant or implants to fully restore your smile.

 During your six-month visits to North Billerica Smiles, we’ll check your natural teeth and your implants to ensure your mouth is healthy.
 Beyond this, you’ll also need to make sure you continue to brush your teeth, gums, and implants twice a day at home.
 That’s it!